doncatnip/kanone/README.md

         { 'someString': 'jack', 'someInt': 42, 'numbers': [3, 2]
         , 'params': {}}, fail )

 ### Decorate Pylons actions

 You can find a Pylons example app in examples/pylons.

+## Twisted

+    >>> from require.adapeter import tx
+    >>> tx.monkeyPatch()

+From now on, context.validate() and context.result are returning Deferreds.
+Schema and ForEach are validating their fields concurrently if possible.